rampalanshul/Udacity-DAND-T1-P1-ExpWthrTrnds/README.md

   - What were your key considerations when deciding how to visualize the trends?
 - **Line chart** with local and global temperature trends
 - At least **four observations** about the similarities and/or differences in the trends

-### Rubric

-A Udacity reviewer will assess your project based on the criteria in the [project rubric](https://review.udacity.com/#!/rubrics/1125/view).
-Use the rubric as a guide while you complete the project, then give yourself a quick self-assessment before you submit it.